 - Refer students to information on the chart paper to reference as they have questions.

-- Use ESL version worksheets as needed.
+- Use the ESL version of the worksheet as needed.

 - As you walk around the room performing check-ins, ask clarifying questions and gauge student awareness of the lesson objective and procedures.